Peter Philipakos: FK SIAD Most

 In April 2007, he went on trial with FK SIAD Most of the Czech first division, the Gambrinus Liga.
-Philipakos signed a 1-year contract (with a 1-year option) with the club on May 9, 2007 under manager Zdeněk Ščasný.
+Philipakos signed a 1-year contract (with a 1-year option) with the club on May 9, 2007, under manager Zdeněk Ščasný.

-In a friendly match against SK Slovan Varnsdorf just prior to the start of the 2007-08 season Philipakos suffered an athletic pubalgia (more commonly referred to as a "sports hernia") on his right side and tore his adductor longus muscle on the same side.
+In a friendly match against SK Slovan Varnsdorf just prior to the start of the 2007–08 season Philipakos suffered an athletic pubalgia (more commonly referred to as a "sports hernia") on his right side and tore his adductor longus muscle on the same side.
 His doctors did not detect the sports hernia.
-Once the adductor healed, Philipakos made his Gambrinus Liga debut against FK Mladá Boleslav on 16 September 2007.
+Once the adductor healed, Philipakos made his Gambrinus Liga debut against FK Mladá Boleslav on September 16, 2007.
 Philipakos struggled with pain and could not continue to play after his debut.
 Several more misdiagnoses left him in limbo for several weeks, but a trip to Germany finally revealed the hernia.
 In November 2007 Philipakos had the problem surgically repaired at the Hernienzentrum clinic in Munich by world-renowned hernia operation specialist Ulrike Muschaweck.

 Philipakos fully recovered and returned to normal training in late November 2007, just prior to the beginning of the league's winter break; by that time though, Most was in last place and poised for relegation.
 In anticipation of the drop, Most cut layers, top scorer Goce Toleski was sold to Slavia Prague, Andrew Hainault was loaned to Sparta Prague, and the club offered to work out a release with several other players, including Philipakos.
 Philipakos went in January 2008.

 Ethnikos Piraeus (second stint)

 While Philipakos was in the Czech Republic, Nikos Pirounias retook control of Ethnikos.
-In February 2008, Pirounias called on the Greek-American to return to Ethnikos.
-Though unable to play league matches, since the transfer period had already closed, he rejoined the team in training and signed a 1-year contract with the club to play the 2008-09 season.
-Philipakos remained healthy throughout the 2008-09 season and appeared 12 in all matches, a career-high.
+In February 2008, Pirounias called on the American to return to Ethnikos.
+Though unable to play league matches, since the transfer period had already closed, he rejoined the team in training and signed a 1-year contract with the club to play the 2008–09 season.
+Philipakos remained healthy throughout the 2008–09 season and appeared 12 in all matches, a career-high.
 Philipakos chose not to re-sign with Ethnikos.

 Chersonissos

 In August 2009, Philipakos accepted a trial invitation from Danish club Vejle, but he returned to Greece after only a few days, suffering from an ankle injury.
 In the next transfer window, in January 2010, Philipakos signed a 6-month contract with Greek Football League 2 club Chersonissos.
-Philipakos re-signed with Chersonissos for the 2010-11 season, returning as team captain.
+Philipakos re-signed with Chersonissos for the 2010–11 season, returning as team captain.